Kitware/ParaView/README.md

 If you have found a bug:

-1. If you have a patch, please read the [CONTRIBUTING.md][] document.
+1. If you have a source-code fix, please read the [CONTRIBUTING.md][] document.

 2. Otherwise, please join the one of the [ParaView Mailing Lists][] and ask about the expected and observed behaviors to determine if it is